These docs track the main branch and may describe unreleased features. The stable documentation lives at docs.docker.com.

 MY_VAR: "value"

-PATH: "${PATH}:/custom/bin"
+PATH: "${env.PATH}:/custom/bin"

 Available Tools

-The shell toolset exposes five tools:
+The shell toolset exposes one tool:

 Tool Name Description